Euphorbia enopla Boiss.

-Euphorbia enopla is a succulent shrub, much branched from the base and profusely covered with stout red spines up to 0.6 inch (1.5 cm) long.
-The green, grey-green or bluish-green, ribbed branches are up to 1.2 inches (3 cm) in diameter, with the decorative spines tightly arranged in rows along the ribbed edges.
-The stems often branch out towards the upper section, forming a candelabra-like effect.
+Euphorbia enopla is a much-branched succulent shrub with ribbed stems with decorative spines tightly arranged in rows along the ribs.
+Stems are up to 1.2 inches (3 cm) in diameter and vary from green, grey-green to bluish-green.
+They often branch out towards the upper section, forming a candelabra-like effect.
+Spines are red, stout, up to 0.6 inches (1.5 cm) long.
 Leaves are very small and remain only briefly on the plant before falling off.
 The male and female cyathia (flowers) are found on separate plants.
-The male flowers being yellow and the female flowers reportedly dark red.
+The male flowers are yellow, while the female flowers are reportedly dark red.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).